 I have a keen interest in exploring the transition from private to public spaces through my actions, disrupting the predictable flow of time and relocating artworks to unexpected places to share parallel temporalities with the spectator, reflecting on materials through repetitive acts, occasionally referencing my own artistic practice, though primarily incorporating elements from Oriental cinema.

-Today my search and interest is based in the reaction of my body to the exposure of another animal body, from death and life, a real-life political reference from my country where I criticize the power of the state and the couple in the Macho culture.
+Currently, my search and focus is based on the reaction of my body exposed to other animal bodies, particularly in the context of life and death to explore political reference rooted in the reality of my country, enabling me to criticize the power dynamics within the state and the prevalence of Macho culture.

 I have named myself an action device, taking performance beyond its origins private limits.

 My body serves as a political instrument that activates the engagement of communities throughout a social sculpture, generating negotiations between said communities and the state.